mciwing/mciwing.github.io/docs/statistics/probability/Sampling.md

 ### Dealing with Sampling Variability

 To reduce the impact of sampling variability, one of the most effective strategies is to **take multiple samples**.
 Instead of measuring just a few workers' ages, you would gather information from a larger sample, maybe 100 or more workers, and calculate the average age.
 The more samples you take, the closer you get to the true average age of the entire population.
-This is based on the [**law of large numbers**](#law-of-large-numbers_1), which states that as you increase the number of samples, the average of those samples will get closer to the population mean.
+This is based on the [law of large numbers](#law-of-large-numbers_1), which states that as you increase the number of samples, the average of those samples will get closer to the population mean.

 Additionally, **statistical tools** like confidence intervals can help you understand how close your sample estimate is to the actual population parameter.
 Confidence intervals provide a range within which the true average age of the factory workers is likely to fall, giving a better sense of the precision of your estimate.